-Gigya will create a new, dummy *, site that will act as the Parent site in your group.
+You should create a new dummy site within the data center that will be used by this site group, that will act as the Parent site in your group.
 This site will aggregate all the user data and concentrate the group's settings and policies.

 When Grouping Active Sites

-You should consider, however, that not all data can be transported between sites, and some data loss may occur.
-User data will be preserved in the case of a valid login token.
-If a user was not logged in for a while, his login token will be expired and the data would only be available upon the user's following login.
+Following a data transport, a user session will be preserved in the case of a valid login token.
+If a user was not logged in for a while, their login token will be expired until their subsequent login.